 They are entitled to the rest of the profit after satisfying other parties.
 However, during the winding up of the company, they can claim the remaining assets only.
 On the other hand, Preference shares are given some advantages over equity shares.

-The Preference shareholders are entitled to get a fixed rate of dividend.
-Also, during the winding up of the company, their payment is done before equity shareholders.
+The preferred shareholders are entitled to a fixed dividend rate.
+Also, during the winding up of the company, their payment is made before equity shareholders.
 These shareholders do not enjoy voting rights and do not participate in decision-making.

 Debt securities are those financial assets that are subject to loan borrowed.
 Moreover, these assets define the relationship between a borrower and a lender.
 Securities include bonds, debentures, and others.

 Debentures are the most common Debt securities.
-These are issued by the company for raising long-term funds.
+The company issues these for raising long-term funds.
 However, debentures have separate legal work than equity.
-It is generally issued by corporations and governments having high creditworthiness.
+Corporations and governments generally give it a high creditworthiness.

 1.1.5.
 Depository

-The depository can be explained simply.
-As you keep your cash in the Bank to get interest and safeguard it.
-In the same way, a depository holds the shares in your name and safeguard it.
+The depository can be explained as you keep your cash in the Bank to get interest and safeguard it.
+In the same way, a warehouse holds the shares in your name and protects them.

 Also, a depository can be defined as a company for storing securities.
 These securities are held safely on behalf of the investors.
 Besides, they also maintain a complete record of securities.

-Moreover, this provides liquidity to the market as it can be exchanged for money at any time.
-Likewise, in India SEBI is a regulatory body and watchdog.
+Moreover, this provides liquidity to the market as it can be exchanged for money anytime.
+Likewise, in India, SEBI is a regulatory body and watchdog.
 It ensures the fair flow of shares in the market.

 In addition to this, it also protects the interest of investors.
 Also, in the current era, the benefits of a Depository are many.
 Firstly, it reduces the risk of theft and loss.